sttp/Specification/Sections/U-TLS.md

 HMAC-SHA256 will use the left 64 bytes of the `HMACKEY`.
 HMAC-SHA384 and HMAC-SHA512 will use all 128 bytes of the `HMACKEY`.
 This is the recommended key length for these HMACs.

-### Implementation Examples

-Since there will not be a feedback loop, the sender will have to make the determination on how sttp commands are sent to the receiver.
-One example could be: The entire metadata set is sent once per hour, a metadata delta is sent once per minute, and the real-time stream is sent as it comes in.
-Specifics how this can be done are outlined in another section (This section hasn't been written.)

 #### Sender Example

 To properly implement the wire-level UDP channel, the following recommendation exists:

-1. When starting a new connection, create a `Key Exchange Packet` with a freshly generated Key, IV, and HMACKEY; and SET KeyID = 0, Sequence = 0, Expire Time = 5 minutes.
+1. When starting a new connection, create a `Key Packet` with a freshly generated Key, IV, and HMACKEY; and SET KeyID = 0, Sequence = 0, Expire Minutes = 5.
-2. Every 15 seconds, create a `Key Exchange Packet` using the same information except update Sequence to the most recent Sequence that was used.
+2. Every 15 seconds, create a `Key Packet` using the same information except update Sequence to the most recent Sequence that was used.
-3. After half of the sequence numbers have been consumed, or a considerable amount of time has elapsed using the same key (i.e. Sequence > 10,000,000 OR Key Lifetime > 24 hours) begin sending two different `Key Exchange Packets`.
-One with the old key, and a second with a freshly generated key and KeyID = PrevKeyID + 1, Sequence = 0, Expire Time = 5 minutes.
+3. After half of the sequence numbers have been consumed, or a considerable amount of time has elapsed using the same key (i.e. Sequence > 10,000,000 OR Key Lifetime > 24 hours) begin sending two different `Key Packets`.
+One with the old key, and a second with a freshly generated key and KeyID = PrevKeyID + 1, Sequence = 0, Expire Minutes = 5.
-    1. Continue sending both `key exchange packets` every 15 seconds.
-Decrementing the Expire Time of the old packet.
+    1. Continue sending both `Key Packets` every 15 seconds.
+Decrementing the Expire Minutes of the old packet.
-    2. After a few minute to ensure the client has received the new key, change the `DataPacket` over to the new key.
+    2. After a few minute to ensure the client has received the new key, change the `Data Packet` over to the new key.
-    3. Send the old `Key Exchange Packet` with a Expire Time = 0 minutes a few more times.
+    3. Send the old `Key Packet` with a Expire Minutes = 0 a few more times.
     4. The key has been exchanged, continue with Step 2.

 After a KeyID has been sufficiently expired, it may be safely reused.
 This scheme will permit a few hundred thousand packets per second to be transmitted over UDP.
 This should be well above the typical use case.
-In addition, the sender must implement its own flow control algorithm since UDP will not be throttled by the socket layer.
-For streaming data, this isn't a big concern, but for metadata exchanges, it would easily overwhelm the connection and drop packets.
+If this is not the case, the timing of these packets should be shortened.
+The fundamental limit supported by this protocol would be on the order of 30 million packets per second.
+That exhausts all 4 billion sequence numbers in 2 minutes.

 #### Receiver Example

 In addition to properly following the sequence in the Sender Example, the receiver must be able to ignore duplicate packets when it receives them.

-For `Key Exchange Packets`, the steps taken to validate the key exchange packet is sufficient to eliminate the impact with duplicates.
+For `Key Packets,` the steps taken to validate the `Key Packet` is sufficient to eliminate the impact with duplicates.

-For `Data Packets`, the receiver must track a bitmask window at least 32 bits long to track what sequence numbers it has recently received for every valid KeyID.
+For `Data Packets,` the receiver must track a bitmask window at least 32 bits long to track what sequence numbers it has recently received for every valid KeyID.
 If the sequence number is older than the oldest one being tracked, it must be discarded.
 If newer, then the packet must be validated first using the HMAC before the tracked sequence window will be advanced.
-The tracked sequence window must also be advanced when it receives an update ValidSequences number in a `Key Exchange Packet`.
-It can be discarded once a KeyID is valid.
+The tracked sequence window must also be advanced when it receives an update ValidSequences number in a `Key Packet.` It can be discarded once a KeyID is valid.

 ### Security Considerations